 Title:

-Propensity-weighted prognostic associations of hypercapnia by Arterial and Venous Blood Gas: A retrospective, multicenter health records study
+Prognostic value of hypercapnia by ABG vs VBG: A propensity-weighted, multicenter EHR cohort

-Rationale: Arterial blood gases (ABGs) are the gold standard for assessing hypercapnia but are invasive, technically challenging, and associated with various complications.
-Venous blood gases (VBGs) are easier to obtain and increasingly used, yet few studies have compared their prognostic utility in hypercapnic respiratory failure.
-This study aims to evaluate the associations of hypercapnia measured by ABG and VBG with hypercapnia-related outcomes such as receipt of a diagnosis code for hypercapnia respiratory failure, invasive mechanical ventilation (IMV), non-invasive ventilation (NIV) and 60-day any-cause mortality, after adjusting for propensity to receive each type of blood gas sampling.
+Rationale: Arterial blood gases (ABGs) remain the reference test for hypercapnia but are invasive and difficult to obtain.
+Venous blood gases (VBGs) are less invasive and more accessible, yet diagnostic and device qualification criteria do not accept VBG evidence.
+To address this gap, we compared prognostic associations of hypercapnia measured by ABG and VBG with ventilator support and 60-day mortality, adjusting for the likelihood of each test being ordered.
+If VBG-identified hypercapnia predicts outcomes similarly to ABG, it would justify integrating VBG criteria into diagnostic criteria and clinical decision-making.

-Methods: A multicenter retrospective cohort study using 2022 data from the TriNetX research network was conducted.
-Adult patients with encounters suggestive of hypercapnia in emergency or inpatient settings were eligible.
-Hypercapnia was defined as PaCO₂ ≥45 mmHg on ABG and PvCO₂ ≥50 mmHg on VBG.
-Outcomes included diagnosis of hypercapnic respiratory failure, receipt of NIV or IMV, and 60-day all-cause mortality.
-To mitigate selection bias, inverse propensity weights were estimated by modeling the likelihood of obtaining arterial or venous blood gas based on encounter type, demographic variables, comorbidities, vital signs and labs.
-Associations between pCO₂ and outcomes were examined using logistic regression and restricted cubic spline models.
+Methods: We conducted a multicenter retrospective study using the TriNetX research network, including adult patients presenting to the ED or admitted to the hospital with a presentation indicating possible hypercapnia (at least 1 factor that should trigger consideration) during calendar year 2022.
+The exposure was pCO2 measured by ABG and VBG, represented using restricted cubic splines.
+To mitigate confounding by test selection, we trained gradient-boosted models on encounter-type, demographics, comorbidities, triage vital signs, and labs to derive stabilized inverse propensity-of-sampling weights.
+Outcomes were within-encounter diagnosis code for hypercapnic respiratory failure, within-encounter procedure codes for NIV or IMV, and 60-day all-cause mortality.
+Associations between pCO₂ and each outcome were examined using weighted logistic regression.

-Results: A total of *** patients met inclusion criteria, including *** with ABG and *** with VBG.
-Baseline characteristics differed between groups with ABG more often obtained in inpatient setting and VBG in emergency setting.
-ABG patients additionally had higher prevalence of multiple comorbidities.
-After propensity weighting, covariate balance was achieved.
+Results: We identified a total of *** patients from 107 health systems; *** had a 1st calendar-day ABG and *** had a VBG documented.
+Before weighting, ABGs were more commonly obtained in *** [abs difference] and *** [difference in comorbidities]) After propensity weighting, covariate balance improved.
 Figure 1 displays the continuous relationship between pCO₂ and outcomes for VBG and ABG.
 ABG and VBG had comparable predicted probability for non-invasive ventilation, invasive mechanical ventilation and 60-day mortality.
-However, diagnosis of hypercapnic respiratory failure had higher likelihood of being diagnosed for VBG group compared to ABG group.
+However, diagnosis of hypercapnic respiratory failure had higher likelihood of being diagnosed for VBG group compared to ABG group, after controlling for differential test ordering patterns.

-*will submit Figure 1 – superimposed ABG and VBG restricted cubic splines
+*will submit Figure 1 – Spline-modeled predicted risk vs pCO₂ for ABG and VBG (2nd–98th percentile range).

-Conclusions: Hypercapnia identified by VBG demonstrated prognostic associations similar to those measured by ABG for ventilatory support and mortality.
-These findings suggest VBG may be sufficient for risk stratification and management of hypercapnic patients, potentially reducing the need for invasive arterial sampling.
-Prospective studies are warranted to confirm these findings and inform clinical practice guidelines.
+Conclusions: In reweighted cohorts, VBG-identified hypercapnia showed similar prognostic associations similar to ABG for ventilatory support and mortality.
+VBG results were also similarly associated with subsequent diagnostic labeling, suggesting its use despite current formal criteria.
+Broader acceptance of VBG-based definitions in billing and device qualification should be considered, pending external validation and associations with post-discharge management.